MIT-LCP/plibflac/README.md

 Installation
 ------------

-Install this package by running:
+Install this package from PyPI by running:
 ```
-pip install .
+pip install plibflac
 ```

-You will need to have a C compiler and the Python headers installed, as well as libFLAC and its headers.
+If you want to build the package from source (e.g., from the git repository), you will need to have a C compiler and the Python headers installed.

 Project goals